hurima90-kim/hurima90-kim/README.md

 # Hi There👋
 ## Hello, I'm Euntae Kim!

-Good day!
+Good day!</br>
-Let me start by saying that I am very pleased to meet you.
+Let me start by saying that I am very pleased to meet you.</br>
 I am a front-end developer from South Korea🇰🇷.
-But I've been working as web designer from "Neobranding".
+But I've been working as web designer from "Neobranding".</br>
-Basically, I always love challenging new things and the type of person who is hardworking.
+Basically, I always love challenging new things and the type of person who is hardworking.</br>
-If you want to contact me, please send me an email💌 or a message!
+If you want to contact me, please send me an email💌 or a message!</br></br>

 Thank you!
 Have a lovely day!